What are the aims of this leaflet?

 Pyoderma gangrenosum is often difficult to treat and may take some time to heal.
 More than one treatment may need to be tried.
 Skin grafts and surgery are not treatment options as they often fail and may cause enlargement of the ulcer.

-In very severe cases your doctor may consider other stronger, immunosuppressive medicines including cyclophosphamide, intravenous steroids or immunoglobulins or biologic treatments.
+In very severe cases your doctor may consider other stronger, immunosuppressive medicines including cyclophosphamide, intravenous steroids or immunoglobulins.

 Where can I get more information about pyoderma gangrenosum?